fluent/fluent-bit-docs/configuration/buffering.md

 | ------------ | ------------------------------------------------------------ | ------- |
 | storage.type | Specify the buffering mechanism to use.
 It can be _memory_ or _filesystem_. | memory  |

-The following example configure a service that offers filesystem buffering capabilities and two Input plugins  being the first based in memory and the second with the filesystem:
+The following example configure a service that offers filesystem buffering capabilities and two Input plugins being the first based with the filesystem and the second in memory:

 ```
 [SERVICE]